squeaky-pl/pystacia/doc/source/index.rst

 needs of developers.
 It's simple, it's cross-platform, runs on Python 2.5+, 3.x, :term:`PyPy` and :term:`IronPython`.
 It's compact but still appropriate for most of your day to day image handling tasks.
-Pystacia leverages powerful :term:`ImageMagick` library as a back-end exposing easily comprehensible Pythonic API.
+Pystacia leverages powerful :term:`ImageMagick` library as a back-end exposing easily comprehensible pythonic API.

 Here is one of the simplest code snippets showing what you can do with it: